aws-samples/lambda-refarch-fileprocessing/pipeline/README.md

 ### Deploy

-To deploy our application stack we are not using SAM Deploy, instead we are opting to use the CodePipeline native support for CloudFormation.
+To deploy our application stack we are not using SAM Deploy, CodePipeline doesn't support SAM natively so instead we are opting to use the CodePipeline native support for CloudFormation to deploy the template that SAM creates.
 The pipeline has a role it use with appropriate permissions to deploy the template created by the SAM package step which will create a stack containing the resources defined in our SAM Template.
 We are using [change sets](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-changesets.html) and [approval actions](https://docs.aws.amazon.com/codepipeline/latest/userguide/approvals-action-add.html) to demonstrate a manual approval workflow.
-The first deployment will not require approval however subsequent updates will.

-Additional resources will be deployed as per the main architecture documentation.
+You will need to approve the deployment before the pipeline execution actually deploys any resources.
+Once approved, additional resources will be deployed as per the main architecture documentation.